xKocO/Unity-AR-with-Vuforia/README.md

 # C-Sharp-Prototypes-

-# Agumented Reality with the Vuforia Library
+# Augmented Reality with the Vuforia Library

 Some scripts are messier than others since there is a lot from my final Uni project here and i've learned a lot since then but im posting it anyway.